English is the hot new programming language

 My progress in hacking my way around, learning about enough coding to be dangerous, and also racing through different steps of the web development (Git, IDEs, HTML, TypescriptCSS, JS, Ruby, Ruby on Rails) would have not been possible without asking the most stupidest of my questions to ChatGPT as a newbie, amateur, rookie developer.

-From the Founder Hacker course, where Ryan Kulp builds a Ruby on Rails app live on Youtube
+Throughout this exploration, I had used the Founder Hacker course as a baseline reference.
+It was quite enjoyable also to watch the livestreams where Ryan Kulp just builds a Ruby on Rails app live on Youtube.

-I’ve found bugs in the code, copied the error without understanding into ChatGPT and then again back to the IDE to make changes and see if it works.
+And with regards to the use of AI to help me learn in this path, I usually do a “copy paste” approach in the same way how I used to make use of Stackoverflow in the past.
+This involved finding bugs in the code, copying the errors into ChatGPT and then again back to the IDE to make changes and see if it works.
 And I’ve realised that the barrier for designers to code and bring their designs to life is getting narrower over time.
 You’re literally ‘spellcasting’ to get your code out, by just chatting with the LLM.

 From tl;draw to Diagram and Galileo AI, we’re seeing instances where prototypes are being built at the speed of the ‘mouth’.
 Every type of programming becomes a conversational design piece – text to text, text to video, text to code, text to game, text to UI, text to 3D prints, etc.